AuReMe/metage2metabo/docs/install.rst

     /bin/bash: /cluster/myspace/m2m.sh: No such file or directory

 This error comes from modifications in Singularity linked to security issue.
-Especially the path accessible to a container have been reduced.
+Especially the paths accessible to a container have been reduced.
 To fix this the ``-B`` option can be used to give access to Singularity to a specific path, for example:

 .. code:: sh